 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and giving them opportunities to experience such diversity.
 Collective Worship themes involve prejudices and are supported by learning in RE and PSHE.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 We celebrate festivals throughout the year from all the world religions.
 Visitors to school and visits to our link school in Leicester enhance our understanding.
 As part of our RE curriculum we visit places of worship.

 The Maths curriculum is delivered in themed blocks around a broad unit of work.
 Children develop their skills and understanding of Maths through a range of concrete, pictorial and abstract activities and through doing this, pupils develop their fluency, problem solving and reasoning skills.

-While every effort is made to cater for all different learners, at St Matthew’s Bloxam we work towards mastery Maths in every class.
+While every effort is made to cater for all different learners, at St Matthew’s Bloxam we work towards teaching for mastery in every class.
 This means, as much as possible, the whole class accesses the same task but the level of access may differ, depending on ability.